pdtit/ARMTemplates/AZ-500-Lab10VM/PDT updated lab 10 instructions.md

 This kicks of the deployment of the needed Virtual Machine resources and Azure SQL resources.
 This deployment will take anything between **15-20 minutes** on average, but could vary.

-    >**Note**: you need to wait for the VM Deployment to be completed successfully, before moving on with the next tasks.
+    >**Note**: you don't have to wait for the ARM template deployment to be completed successfully, before moving on with the next tasks.

 ### Exercise 2: Deploy Azure Key Vault